whipowill/quake-mod-scarlet/README.md

     - Added item respawn for singleplayer and coop

 ## Install

+**This mod is designed for and tested on QSS-M and vkQuake engines.**

 - Find your Quake install directory
 - Download this [zipfile](https://github.com/whipowill/quake-mod-scarlet/archive/master.zip) and unzip to ``C:/path/to/quake/scarlet/``